Our Team

 Anna Langridge

-I bring with me a wide range of experience from working across diverse early childhood settings.
-My teaching journey began over a decade ago, sparked by a special bond with a three-year-old child whose joy and ability to face many challenges with strength and courage deeply impacted me.
-Since then, I have had the privilege of walking alongside many tamariki, whānau and their specialists, creating safe, inclusive, nurturing, and joyful environments where children feel seen, known and celebrated.
+I bring a wide range of experience across diverse early childhood settings.
+My teaching journey began over a decade ago, inspired by a meaningful connection with a three-year-old child whose joy, resilience, and courage left a lasting impression on me.
+Since then, I have had the privilege of working alongside many tamariki, whānau, and specialists, creating nurturing and inclusive environments where children feel seen, heard, valued, and celebrated.

 Kotomi Ikeda